FilmStar/Scantraq and Excel

 Excel interfaces with FilmStar

-heard of VBA?
-Then start Excel and click Alt+F11.
+Never heard of VBA?
+Start Excel and click Alt+F11.
 Surprised to see Microsoft Visual Basic (VBA) in the title bar?
 Once you discover the

 power of Excel VBA,